cloudify-cosmo/docs.getcloudify.org/content/agents/index.md

 * `init_script` - An agent will be installed via a script that will run on the host when it gets created.
 This method is only supported for specific IaaS plugins.
 * `provided` - An agent is assumed to already be installed on the host image.
 That agent will be configured and started via a script that will run on the host when it gets created.
 This method is only supported for specific IaaS plugins.

-{{% gsNote title="Implications of Not Installing an Agent" %}}
+{% call c.note("Implications of Not Installing an Agent") %}
 In some cases, you cannot or prefer not to install an agent on Cloudify-managed VMs.
 This could be due to a security restriction or the fact that a VM is a pre-baked closed appliance that you can't access or modify.
 In such cases, you would use `install_method: none` to instruct Cloudify not to install an agent on the created VM.
 However, you should be aware of certain implications:

 * You will not be able to use certain plugins, specifically ones that assume execution on the agent's VM, i.e. ones that are configured with `executor=central_deployment_agent`.
 This includes Docker, Chef and Puppet plugins among others.
-To work around this you will need to run bash or Python scripts using the [Fabric plugin]({{< relref "plugins/fabric.md" >}}) (e.g. invoke the Puppet client from a script instead of using the Puppet plugin).
+To work around this you will need to run bash or Python scripts using the [Fabric plugin]({{ relRef("plugins/fabric.md") }}) (e.g. invoke the Puppet client from a script instead of using the Puppet plugin).
-* You will not be able to install a [Diamond monitoring agent](http://diamond.readthedocs.org/) using the [Diamond plugin]({{< relref "plugins/diamond.md" >}}) because this plugin requires an agent to run.
+* You will not be able to install a [Diamond monitoring agent](http://diamond.readthedocs.org/) using the [Diamond plugin]({{ relRef("plugins/diamond.md") }}) because this plugin requires an agent to run.
 Naturally you can always install your own monitoring agent using a cloud init / the Fabric plugin.
-{{% /gsNote %}}
+{% endcall %}

 ## Pre-requisites for Linux Remote Agent Installation